 - Bring at least two bags (size will depend on need), one for trash and one for recyclables.

 - Bring work gloves - one glove per person is adequate.

 - Wear bright clothes, which are more visible on the bike path; safety vests may be checked out for small groups .

 - Be alert to wildlife living along pathways; learn to recognize and avoid poison ivy; use caution, especially if children are in your group.

 - Do not handle litter that could pose a health threat; call Environmental Services at 281-210-3800 as soon as possible.

-- Download and use TheWoodlands311 mobile app for reporting items are too large or hazardous to remove.
+- Download and use TheWoodlands311 mobile app for reporting large or hazardous items.